 It makes common sense really, newly planted trees typically have a clear stem of 2.0m before their carbon-capturing canopies are free to grow, whereas a low-slung hedge is green from the bottom up.
 With the canopy of a hedge starting at ground-level, it is at the right height to start capturing particulates from one of the primary emitters of CO2 emissions – vehicle exhaust pipes.
 Where hedges are particularly effective, is in the narrow streets found within cities, the introduction of hedges along the road networks within our cityscapes would provide a simple urban planning solution for improving air quality.

 "the lowly hedge, a quintessential part of the British countryside, could prove to be our secret weapon"

-Of the deciduous varieties, Carpinus betulus and Fagus sylvatica are cited as being effective at both filtering particulates and carbon sequestering, thanks to them holding on to their leaves throughout the winter – due to the rough texture and serrated edges of the Carpinus betulus leaf, it has a slight edge, in that in traps more particulates than Fagus sylvatica.
+Of the deciduous varieties, Carpinus Betulus and Fagus Sylvatica are cited as being effective at both filtering particulates and carbon sequestering, thanks to them holding on to their leaves throughout the winter – due to the rough texture and serrated edges of the Carpinus Betulus leaf, it has a slight edge, in that it traps more particulates than Fagus Sylvatica.

 The ability of a hedge to act as a live air filter is commensurate to its size, so the bigger the hedge, the greater the amount of carbon it is capable of sequestering and the higher the level of particulates it can capture; couple these attributes with the ability of established hedges to mitigate the effect of floods, their ability to reduce noise pollution and that upon planting they create instant habitat for wildlife, it’s clear why we as a nation need to make our pledge to the hedge.